UTF8Encoding.GetChars Method (Byte*, Int32, Char*, Int32)

 A fallback occurred (see Character Encoding in the .NET Framework for complete explanation)

-To calculate the exact array size required by GetChars to store the resulting characters, the application uses GetCharCount.
-To calculate the maximum array size, the application should use GetMaxCharCount.
-The GetCharCount method generally allows allocation of less memory, while the GetMaxCharCount method generally executes faster.
+To calculate the exact array size required by GetChars to store the resulting characters, call the GetCharCount method.
+To calculate the maximum array size, call the GetMaxCharCount method.
+The GetCharCount method generally allocates less memory, while the GetMaxCharCount method generally executes faster.

-With error detection, an invalid sequence causes this method to throw a ArgumentException.
+With error detection, an invalid sequence causes this method to throw an ArgumentException exception.
 Without error detection, invalid sequences are ignored, and no exception is thrown.

 Data to be converted, such as data read from a stream, might be available only in sequential blocks.
-In this case, or if the amount of data is so large that it needs to be divided into smaller blocks, the application uses the Decoder or the Encoder provided by the GetDecoder method or the GetEncoder method, respectively.
+In this case, or if the amount of data is so large that it needs to be divided into smaller blocks, use the Decoder or the Encoder object provided by the GetDecoder method or the GetEncoder method, respectively.